 The business and corporate worlds have been buzzing thanks to the multiple technological advances that occurred these last few years.
 Blockchain, Artificial Intelligence, Augmented Reality… You may have read or felt the buzz in the media or in many conferences covering digitalization and its impacts.

 The question remaining is: how will these technologies affect Human Resources as we know it?
 It would be fair to say that HR has the most human-centred function of all departments in a company.
 Its scope covers all aspect of a company from hiring, evaluation, or even, training.

 The number one resistance factor in adopting technology remains that it potentially has the undesired ability to replace human-operated jobs.
 People are fearful that machines are naturally more efficient than humans.
-Or, in regards to AI, sceptical of whether machines can integrate a subjective cognitive layer in its decision-making process.
+Or, in regards to AI, skeptical of whether machines can integrate a subjective cognitive layer in its decision-making process.

 Before daydreaming about a World operated by robots and artificial intelligence, I wanted to reflect on how technology can be applicable today in a Human Ressource strategy.
 And the way some technologies could improve certain practices for the better.

 A major shift in the software industry as a whole is the move towards artificial intelligence (AI) — and the future of HR software is no exception.
 A 2018 LinkedIn survey revealed how AI is poised to influence recruiting.
 Seventy-six percent of hiring managers and recruiters believe the impact will be at least “somewhat significant.”
 The biggest advantage of AI is streamlining the screening of applicant materials.
 Instead of relying on an HR professional to pour over thousands of resumes and cover letters, every year businesses can use AI-powered software to fulfill the task efficiently.